jbaumadsen/PacMen/README.md

 3. Click on the drop down in the source section and select main.
 4. Click save

+To clone a local copy of the repository, follow the instructions in [Cloning a repository] (https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ## Development
 Future development would include: